AnyLog-co/documentation/using grafana.md

 ## Using the Worldmap Panel to plot the AnyLog Network

-The Worldmap Panel is a tile map of the world that can be overlaid with circles representing the Nodes in the AnyLog Network and their status.
+The Worldmap Panel is a tile map of the world that can be overlaid with circles representing Nodes in the AnyLog Network and their status.

 ### Prerequisites